rfvillacacan/agila-v2/CONTRIBUTING.md

 ## Questions?

-Feel free to open an issue with the `question` label if you need help or clarification.
+Feel free to open an issue on [GitHub](https://github.com/rfvillacacan/agila-v2/issues) with the `question` label if you need help or clarification.

 Thank you for contributing! 🎉